Wondermom » Recipes » Dinner » Grilled Pork Chops with Rhubarb Orange Sauce

 You’ll know they’re ready to flip when they are easy to turn.
 If they stick to the grates at all, let them cook a little longer.

-After you’ve cooked the pork chops on both sides, remove from the grill and let them rest for about 5 minutes.
+After you’ve cooked the pork chops on both sides (once a thermometer inserted at the thickest part of the chop reaches 145F), remove from the grill and let them rest for about 5 minutes.

 Spoon a generous serving of the rhubarb orange sauce on each pork chop and serve with rice, stuffing, corn, or potatoes.
 These German Potato Pancakes are one of my favorite sides with this dish.

-pork chops topped with rhubarb orange sauce and corn on a white plate next to a fork
+Grilled pork chops with rhubarb orange sauce, served alongside fresh corn on a white plate with a fork and knife.

 SAVE THIS RECIPE!